Solar-network/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 ::: tab python

 Python is an academic language.
-Swipechain aims to collaborate with Universities and researchers.
+Solar aims to collaborate with Universities and researchers.

 :::